 Baylor University is required to report the federal loans you borrow to the National Student Loan Data System (NSLDS).
 The information is accessible by guaranty agencies, lenders, and schools authorized to use the data system.
 You are able to review your federal loan history by visiting www.nslds.ed.gov.

-Limitation on Direct Subsidized Loan Eligibility
+Limitation on Direct Subsidized Loan Usage

 The Direct Subsidized and Unsubsidized Loans, from the William D. Ford Federal Direct Loan Program, are low-interest loans for eligible students to help cover the cost of higher education.
 Eligible students borrow directly from the U.S. Department of Education.

 Direct Subsidized Loans—Direct Subsidized Loans are for students with financial need.
-(Effective for loan periods of enrollment beginning on or after July 1, 2012, graduate students will no longer be able to borrow subsidized loans.)
+(Effective for loan periods of enrollment beginning on or after July 1, 2012, graduate students are no longer able to borrow subsidized loans.)
 Baylor will review the results of your Free Application for Federal Student Aid (FAFSA) and determine the amount you can borrow.
 You are not charged interest while you’re in school at least half-time and during deferment periods.
 You will be charged interest during the six-month grace period for subsidized loans for which the first disbursement is made on or after July 1, 2012, and before July 1, 2014.
 For loans disbursed prior to this timeframe and after this timeframe, interest will not accrue during the grace period.

 Direct Unsubsidized Loans—You are not required to demonstrate financial need to receive a Direct Unsubsidized Loan.
 Like subsidized loans, the amount you can borrow will be determined by Baylor.
 Interest accrues (accumulates) on an unsubsidized loan from the time it’s first disbursed.
 You can pay the interest while you are in school and during grace periods and deferment or forbearance periods, or you can allow it to accrue and be capitalized (that is, added to the principal amount of your loan).
 If you choose not to pay the interest as it accrues, this will increase the total amount you have to repay because you will be charged interest on a higher principal amount.